Mooddex/dallel/README.md

 * Backend integration for storing posts and services in PostgreSQL
 * Real-time updates for posts and services (like live feed)
 * User profile editing
-* Like / dislike functionality on posts and services
+* Like / dislike functionality on posts
 * Search filters for location, authority, and service type
 * Notifications system for users
 * Dark mode toggle
-* Deployment to Vercel or similar hosting platform

 ---